 Because of the prep involved, many restaurants will poach their eggs in advance.
 If you want to do this, I recommend preparing an ice water bath and quickly chilling your poached eggs to prevent carry-over cooking from the residual heat.
 Once they've cooled off, you can store them on a few sheets of paper towels until you're ready to eat them.
 To reheat them you can put them back in a hot water bath for about a minute.

 Poached eggs are delicious with a dash of sea salt and a sprinkle of cracked pepper, or in Eggs Benedict, but they have so many more uses as a quick way to add color, protein or richness to a dish.
 They make for a mouthwatering topping on my Kimchi Pork Belly Pizza and are equally good atop a bowl of Pasta Carbonara.
-I’m also a big fan of topping my salads with a poached egg,

 - 4 large eggs

 - Break one egg at a time into a wire mesh sieve and let the less viscous part of the albumen drain for a few seconds.

 - Transfer the drained egg into a small bowl or ramekin and repeat with the remaining eggs.

 - Bring a large, heavy-bottomed pot (such as a dutch oven) with 2-inches of water to a boil.

 - Turn down the heat to low and wait until the water is almost still.